anvillasoto/lunar-segmentation-openvino/README.md

 ## Challenges

+Now that we explained the background and motivation behind this project, we now proceed with the challenges that arise from realizing the segmentation model.

 ### How difficult it is to collect moon terrain data

+Deep learning and computer vision problems always rely on [vast amounts of data](https://www.ibm.com/topics/computer-vision) in order for the resulting models to be accurate.
+That is, in an acceptable degree of accuracy, resulting models capture the essence of what they represent or trying to solve.
+In our case, we want to have a feasible image segmentation model that can be applied to various use cases particularly in the creation of object detection or bounding box model to locate large boulders in real time fashion.
+In our case, only agencies like NASA are able to collect these sets of data like this dataset entitled [High-resolution Lunar Topography](https://pgda.gsfc.nasa.gov/products/54).
+Oftentimes, due to [limitations of the sensors and communication systems installed on these rovers](https://www.nasa.gov/mission_pages/LRO/news/LRO_twta.html) that capture significant amount terrain data and send lunar data periodically, data of interest is difficult to collect.

+Fortunately, there exists one labelled dataset of lunar landscape images that could be used for our purpose of employing machine learning approach to object detection or segmentation (see the dataset section of this document for more information about the dataset).

 ### How to make these models usable

+Especially when we want to use the model locally on lunar rovers, it is obviously infeasible to run predictions to the cloud and get back to the rover.
+That is why real-time processing is necessary for applications such as these.
+In our case, our model must be accurate and fast enough to spit out predictions locally.
+Not to mention the issue of [energy efficiency](https://www.researchgate.net/publication/332463258_Low-Power_Computer_Vision_Status_Challenges_Opportunities) when it comes to building a pipelined approach in realizing these powerful systems.

+To overcome these challenges, we need to have a toolkit that solves these problems while also proactively support frameworks that produces state-of-the-art segmentation models that fit our purpose.

 ## AI to the Edge and The Intel® OpenVINO™ Toolkit